digi-ron/AU-Falcon-SPUD-Project/Electrical/BaseClock/BaseClock.md

 If you own a Series 2-3 digital clock that has failed electrically, and due to external factors only have access to the later Ford Territory digital clock, the existing AU Falcon clock surround can be used with the internals of the Territory electrics.
 Follow the instructions below to replace the clock surround:

 > These instructions do *not* work with Series 1 digital clocks, as they are different both electrically and structurally.
-However, this will work if the opposite supply issue is true, and you wish to replace Territory clock internals with that of an AU Falcon.
+However, this will work if the opposite supply issue is true, and you wish to replace Territory clock internals with that of a later model AU Falcon.
 {: .block-note}

 1. Unclip and remove the 2 side clips on the assembly and slide the rear plastic away from under the tabs of the rest of the assembly